Biden approval drops to lowest of 7-month presidency after Taliban takeover | Politics

 Biden approval drops to lowest of 7-month presidency after Taliban takeover

 It is also down from the 53% who felt the same way in a similar Reuters/Ipsos poll that ran on Friday.
-Biden's popularity dropped as the Taliban brushed aside Afghan forces and entered the capital, Kabul, wiping away two decades of U.S. military presence that cost trillions of taxpayer dollars and thousands of American lives.
+Biden's popularity dropped as the Taliban entered the capital, Kabul, wiping away two decades of U.S. military presence that cost nearly 1 trillion taxpayer dollars and thousands of American lives.

 However, a majority of both Republican and Democratic voters said the chaos was a sign that the United States should leave.
 A separate Ipsos snap poll, also conducted on Monday, found that fewer than half of Americans liked the way Biden has steered the U.S. military and diplomatic effort in Afghanistan this year.
 The president, who just last month praised Afghan forces for being "as well-equipped as any in the world," was rated worse than the other three presidents who presided over the United States' longest war.